DreadboxUnofficial/TyphonWiki/README.md

 ## Work in Progress - Using Hugo

+1. Sync the submodules `git submodule init` then `git submodule update`.
+Make sure there are files in `themes/book`
-Get Hugo - be sure to use the extended version from https://github.com/gohugoio/hugo/releases.
+1. Get Hugo - be sure to use the extended version from https://github.com/gohugoio/hugo/releases.

 ```
 cd docs